 My research and teaching focus on literature, science, and aesthetics in the Victorian period and early twentieth century.
-My particular areas of interest include nineteenth-century sciences of mind and emotion; aestheticism and decadence in a global context; and speculative and non-realist fiction, including gothic, science fiction, utopia, and romance.
-My approach to the period is oriented by critical traditions in aesthetic and affect theory, science studies, and the environmental humanities.
+My particular areas of interest include nineteenth-century sciences of mind and emotion; aestheticism and decadence; and speculative and non-realist fiction, including gothic, science fiction, utopia, and romance.
+I also write about topics in the environmental humanities including extinction, energy cultures, and the literary history of climate change.
+My approach is oriented by critical traditions in aesthetic theory, affect theory, and science studies.

 2016-17 courses: Autumn 2016, Science Fiction: Theories and Origins (graduate).
 Winter 2017, Nineteenth Century Environmental Thought (undergraduate).